Aetherius Society: Eschatology

 King claimed to have been contacted by many aliens, including Venusians, Martians, Devas, and the Great White Brotherhood to spread a message to aid humanity.
 This message exalted the promising future humanity has should Earthlings turn to better ways of living, while warning of the possible consequences otherwise.
 King taught that humans had the choice of self-destruction or the enjoyment of a New Age that was coming to Earth.
 He also taught that the Cosmic Masters had intervened via the Aetherius Society to help humanity into the New Age.

-As Zeller notes in his chapter "Apocalyptic Thought in UFO Religions," King believed there would not be a catastrophic end to the world, but that the planet was on the verge of a new millennium of peace and enlightenment and the Age of Aquarius; King believe that this would also require human effort.
-The Aetherius Society's teachings share the individualism of not only other New Age teachings of the era, but of the Protestantism King grew up in, i.e. individual humans face the decision of whether to join the millennial kingdom.
+As Zeller notes in his chapter "Apocalyptic Thought in UFO Religions," King believed there would not be a catastrophic end to the world, but that the planet was on the verge of a new millennium of peace, enlightenment, and the Age of Aquarius; he also believed this would require human effort.
+The Aetherius Society's teachings share the individualism of not only other New Age teachings of the era, but of the Protestantism King grew up in (i.e., individual humans face the decision of whether to join the millennial kingdom).

-The society also predicts the coming of 'the next Master' from space at an indefinite time, which is said to depend on the advancement of humans and the balance of karma.
-It is claimed he will arrive in a spacecraft with great power, and present his credentials to the leaders of Earth.
-Those who engage in war or ignore the 'Divine Law', will be removed from the Earth and reborn upon another planet where they will continue their progress.
+The society also predicts the coming of 'the next Master' from space at an unspecified time, which is said to depend on human advancement and the balance of karma.
+It is claimed he will arrive in a spacecraft with great power and present his credentials to the leaders of Earth.
+Those who engage in war or ignore the 'Divine Law' will be removed from the Earth and reborn upon another planet where they will continue their progress.
 Those who understand the law will be left on Earth to enjoy the new millennium.

 Zeller also compares King's call to correct living (with threats of suffering otherwise) to many forms of Christian apocalypticism, with King's claimed mental transmissions replacing the Bible as the standard for what that moral living is.
 The Aetherius Society's eschatology is millenarian and, like Christian apocalypticism and Manichaeism, features a strong moral dualism in that the society seeks to follow the positive forces of the white magicians, rejecting the opposing evil forces.